 Most of the problems that develop after hip fracture surgery can be prevented by getting out of bed and walking as soon as possible.
-For this reason, it is very important to stay active and follow the instructions your doctor gave you.
+For this reason, it is very important to stay active and follow the instructions your health care provider gave you.

 You may have bruises around your incision.
 These will go away.
 It is normal for the skin around your incision to be a little red.
 It is also normal to have a small amount of watery or dark bloody fluid draining from your incision for several days.

-Ask your doctor or physical therapist about when to start using a stationary bicycle and swimming as extra exercises to build your muscles and bones.
+Ask your provider or physical therapist about when to start using a stationary bicycle and swimming as extra exercises to build your muscles and bones.

 Try not to sit for more than 45 minutes at a time without getting up and moving around.

 - DO NOT sit in low chairs that put your knees higher than your hips.
 Choose chairs with arm rests to make it easier to stand up.

 - Sit with your feet flat on the floor, and point your feet and legs outward a little.
 DO NOT cross your legs.

 DO NOT bend at the waist or the hips when you put your shoes and socks on.
 DO NOT bend down to pick up things from the floor.

 Use a raised toilet seat for the first couple of weeks.
 Your provider will tell you when it is OK to use a regular toilet seat.
 DO NOT sleep on your stomach or on the side you had your surgery.